synfig/synfig-docs/source/main_concepts/waypoints.rst

 ------------

 ``Waypoints`` are the graphical symbols that show up on the
-|Timetrack| panel.
+|Timetrack_Panel|.
 Each time the value of a parameter is
 edited in |Animate_Editing_Mode|, a Waypoint will be created.
 For example, when you adjust a ``Tangent``
 |Handle| of a vertex in a |Spline|, a ``Waypoint``